 Many people do not know they are colorblind till they decide to pursue their dream career, and at times that career path requires a color-vision test.

-The result can come in as a total shock!
+The result can come as a total shock!
 The whole livelihood of a person depends on passing the test.

 List of Restricted Careers for Colorblind People